Cleaning your Chromebook isn’t as difficult as you’d think it is. It’s easy. Seriously.

 If you decide to do a complete cleaning, I suggest you follow the steps in order.
 Make sure you clean the Chromebook’s screen last because it’ll get dirty from all the other steps.

-Last updated: 4/27/17.
-This guide is constantly updated so you get the most accurate information on keeping your laptop squeaky clean.
+Last updated: 10/9/17.
+This guide is constantly being updated so you get the most accurate information on keeping your laptop squeaky clean.

 Getting ready to clean your Chromebook laptop

-Did you get all that?
 Good.
-Let’s move forward to the next step on getting your Chromebook like new.
+Now that we got all of the precautions out of the way, let’s move forward to the next step on getting your Chromebook like new.

 Cleaning your Chromebook’s keyboard